 The first volume presents four articles which analyzed different aspects of diaspora entrepreneurship.
 Due to the recent technological advancement which enable various forms of migration, the number of migrants has been drastically increasing and the society has become more transnational.
 Entrepreneurial activities of migrants and diasporans, those who are embedded in multipe societies, have attracted much attention from researchers and policy makers, since they often address unique entrepreneurial opportunities by utilizing diaspora resources and networks.

-The whole paper and the individual paper can be downloaded below.
-We hope you enjoy reading :)
+The whole paper and the individual articles can be downloaded below.
+We hope you enjoy reading.

 Prof. Dr. Jörg Freiling, Aki Harima, Quynh Duong Phuong, Cat My Dang Truong